yyordan0v/cashify/README.md

 4. Use the dashboard to get an overview of your financial situation.
 5. Explore different features to manage your budget effectively.

-For more detailed instructions, please refer to our [User Guide](link-to-user-guide).

 ## Contributing

-We welcome contributions to Cashify!
+Contributions to Cashify are welcomed!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)